yannis-gerontopoulos99/UFC_Predictor/README.md

 # UFC Predictor End-To-End Project 🥊

 This project predicts UFC fight winners using machine learning models trained on scraped data from the official UFC website.
+It achieves a 70% accuracy and F1 score, the highest in any repo to date.

 ## 📌 Features

 * **Web Scraping**: Extracts fighter stats, event details, and new fighter entries directly from UFC.com.
 * **Database Management**: Stores and updates data in a MySQL database with custom scripts for fighters, stats, and events.
 * **Data Processing**: Cleans and filters data (fighters, events, and stats) using Jupyter notebooks.
-* **Feature Engineering**: Generates new features including averages, exponential moving averages (EMA), and momentum-based features.
+* **Feature Engineering**: Normalize and generate new features including averages, exponential moving averages (EMA), and momentum-based features.
-* **Machine Learning Models**: Trains multiple classifiers (Random Forest, XGBoost, Logistic Regression, SVM, etc.) with normalization, standardization, and feature selection.
+* **Machine Learning Models**: Trains multiple classifiers (Random Forest, XGBoost, Logistic Regression, SVM, PyTorch, etc.) with standardization, and feature selection.
 * **Performance**: Achieves ~70% accuracy, precision, and recall on historical and real-world test cases.

 ## 🗂️ Project Structure